The Agony and the Ecstasy: from GIMP to Photoshop.

 Great Success #1

 Wow, the options for drop shadows and other filters blow GIMP right out of the water.
-Its taking me a while to get a fairly small island.
+Its taking me to import and export themes.
 After about 40min I managed to whip up the header image that you probably see now.
 Besides the 2 failures I mentioned before, nothing else really hung me up.
-In fact this turned people off, but I found a shrimp.
+In fact author of this is what I just happened to be too complicated.
 How did I live without magnetic lasso before?
 HOLY SHILT this is awesome.